UPPMAX/R-python-julia-matlab-HPC/docs/r/introR.rst

 - `here is an overview of 6 NAISS centres and their R documentation <http://docs.uppmax.uu.se/software/r/#overview-of-naiss-centers-and-their-documentation-about-r>`_
 - `here is an (incomplete) overview of R courses being taught at NAISS <http://docs.uppmax.uu.se/software/r/#learning-r>`_

+.. admonition:: R Exercise files

+   - On HPC2N, you can copy the R exercise tarball from /proj/nobackup/hpc2n2024-025/exercises-r.tar.gz
+   - On UPPMAX, you can copy the R exercise tarball from /proj/naiss2024-22-107/exercises-r.tar.gz

 Preliminary schedule
 --------------------